-Ariel Winter Stuns In Skin-Tight Black Top On Instagram, Zooms Right In
+Ariel Winter Stuns In Skintight Black Top On Instagram, Zooms Right In

-Ariel Winter has delivered a fresh social media update reminding fans of her stunning beauty.
-The Modern Family actress took to her Instagram stories today with a beautiful look – while it didn’t treat fans to anything near a full-length image, it did tick boxes for seeing the 21-year-old deliver her beauty in an unfussy setting.
-In fact, Ariel appeared in a vehicle.
+Ariel Winter shared a fresh social media update today, reminding fans of her stunning beauty as the Modern Family actress took to her Instagram stories today with a beautiful look.
+While it didn’t treat fans to anything near a full-length image, it did tick boxes as the 21-year-old showcased her beauty in an unfussy setting.
+In fact, Ariel appeared in a vehicle while taking a selfie.

-The star was seen in selfie mode.
-Ariel appeared in a skin-tight and black top with a fairly high neckline, although the tight materials were offering hints of the star’s famous curves.
-Ariel held her smartphone at a distance to take in her face, although she did appear to be playing around with the zoom feature: Ariel was seen at a closer distance as the video progressed.
+In her new Instagram story, Ariel appeared in a skintight black top with a fairly high neckline, the tight materials offering hints of the star’s famous curves.
+Ariel held her smartphone at a distance to take in her face, although she did appear to be playing around with the zoom feature — she was seen at a closer distance as the video progressed.

 This story seemed less about the style and more about the wistful moment and fierce beauty, though.
-The star appeared with her long brown hair looking glossy as it fell in curls around her shoulders, with Ariel’s face looking beautifully made up.
-The star’s hazel eyes were somewhat piercing the camera, with the skin around them beautifully enhanced by discreet pink eyeshadow, plus blush and mascara adding a little glam.
-The feel was low-key, though, with the story also indicating that Ariel was listening to music.
+Ariel appeared with her long brown hair looking glossy and falling in curls around her shoulders, her face looking beautifully made up.
+The star’s hazel eyes were somewhat piercing the camera, with her face beautifully enhanced by discreet pink eyeshadow, plus blush and mascara adding a little glam.
+However, the feel was also low-key, as the story also indicated that Ariel was listening to music.

 Ariel’s hair seems to be a major talking point for her fans.
-The star has mostly come with red hair as her trademark, and ditching it seems to have caused a bit of a stir: not all fans dig the actress as a brunette.
+The star has mostly had red hair as her trademark, and ditching it seems to have caused a bit of a stir because not all fans dig the actress as a brunette.
 For the most part, though, fans are getting used to it.

 Ariel has even been interviewed about her famous locks, with Allure profiling the star and asking her if there was anything she wanted to test out but hadn’t yet done.
 The actress obliged with a response.